aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-pcl/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PCL on Android via Java" h2="Convert MHTML to PCL in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML to PCL conversion is a useful feature for mobile apps.
+PCL is a printer control language which is used to control the printing of documents on a printer.
+It is a language that is used to control the printing of documents on a printer.
+By converting MHTML to PCL, you can easily print documents from your mobile apps.

+<h2>How Aspose.Total helps for mhtml to pcl conversion</h2>
-You can integrate MHTML to PCL conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PCL.
+Aspose.Total for Android Java is a package that provides two APIs to integrate MHTML to PCL conversion feature in your mobile apps.
+The first API is Aspose.PDF for Android via Java which is used to convert MHTML file to DOC.
+The second API is Aspose.Words for Android Java which is used to render DOC to PCL.
+By using these two APIs, you can easily integrate MHTML to PCL conversion feature in your mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}